yitaozh/yitaozh.github.io/source/_posts/Miscellaneous.md

 ## DDIA progress

-Ordering and causality, page 340
+MapReduce Job Execution, page 399.

 ## The problems not recorded